 - Miss Jeffery (Class JJ)

-- Mrs Purnell & Mrs Borman (Class PB)
+- Mrs Purnell & Mrs Corcoran (Class PB)

-- Support Staff – Mrs Parker-Bates, Mr Vazifdar, Mrs Hussain, Mrs Parwaiz and Mrs Beall
+- Support Staff – Mrs Parker-Bates, Mr Vazifdar, Mrs Hussain and Mrs Beall

 What have we been getting up to?
 Visit our Photo Galleries!